 Iso-phase bus ducts: Bus bars for each phase are separately enclosed in their own protective housing.
 Iso-phase bus duct HEAFs only occur at the termination points.

-HEAF scenarios for a continuous bus or cable duct, and HEAF scenarios at the termination points of a bus duct are treated as originating in the end device.
+HEAF scenarios for a continuous bus or cable duct, and HEAF scenarios at the termination points of a non-segregated bus ducts are treated as originating in the end device.
 Therefore, the risk contribution from these HEAF scenarios is already accounted for.
-However, HEAF scenarios originating at the transition points of bus ducts or at the termination points of iso-phase bus ducts are not accounted for and need to be considered separately in the Phase 2 analysis.
-If a bust duct is present in the area under evaluation the following information is needed for the analysis:
+However, HEAF scenarios originating at the transition points of non-segregated bus ducts or at the termination points of iso-phase bus ducts are not accounted for and need to be considered separately in the Phase 2 analysis.
+If a non-segregated bust duct is present in the area under evaluation the following information is needed for the analysis:

-Record the location of the transition points along the length of the bus duct if they can be identified based on external visual inspection or by plant electrical construction drawings.
+Record the location of the transition points along the length of the non-segregated bus duct if they can be identified based on external visual inspection or by plant electrical construction drawings.

 If the transition points cannot be identified, partitioning of fire frequency to a specific fire scenario is based on apportioning of the fire frequency equally along the length of the bus duct.
 This requires the following:

-Estimate the total length of bus duct present in the plant.
+Estimate the total length of non-segregated bus duct present in the plant.

 Measure the length of duct for which identified targets in the area under investigation fall within the bus duct arc fault zone of influence (ZOI).
-If this length is less than 12 ft., a minimum length of 12 ft. should be assumed
+If this length is less than 12 ft., a minimum length of 12 ft. should be assumed.